mapbox/mapbox-gl-native/platform/macos/docs/pod-README.md

 <img alt="" src="https://raw.githubusercontent.com/mapbox/mapbox-gl-native/master/platform/macos/screenshot.png" width="645">

+Mapbox macOS SDK releases are [available on GitHub](https://github.com/mapbox/mapbox-gl-native/releases/) – look for the releases that begin with “macos-”.
+You can also integrate the Mapbox macOS SDK into your application using CocoaPods.

 ## Installation

 1. Open the project editor, select your application target, then go to the General tab.
 Drag Mapbox.framework from the `dynamic` folder into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.